0xbolt/luminis/README.md

-# hypatia-lite
+# luminis
 Monorepo for my work under Olivier Chapuis at LISN.

-hypatia-lite is subdivided into three parts:
+luminis is subdivided into three parts:
-- hypatia-unity
+- luminis-unity
-- hypatia-cpp
+- luminis-cpp
-- hypatia-python
+- luminis-python